gesellix/couchdb-client/README.md

 }
 ````

-The integration test at `de.gesellix.couchdb.CouchDBClientIntegrationSpec` shows all supported use cases.
+The integration test at `de.gesellix.couchdb.CouchDbClientIntegrationSpec` shows all supported use cases.

 ### Contributing